 Debris sits outside of Chauvin homes after Hurricane Ida.
+The six candidates running for Louisiana governor will have to tackle the state’s insurance crisis if elected.
 (Photo by Rachel Mipro/Louisiana Illuminator)

 Several Louisiana legislators said they aren’t yet prepared to fund a homeowners insurance incentive program backed by Insurance Commissioner Jim Donelon, even if Gov. John Bel Edwards calls them into a special session in early February.